marijnh/Eloquent-JavaScript/19_paint.md

 The first component we'll define is the part of the interface that displays the picture as a grid of colored boxes.
-The component is responsible for displaying a picture, and for communicating mouse events on that picture to the rest of the application.
+The component is responsible for displaying a picture, and for communicating pointer events on that picture to the rest of the application.

 As such, we can define it as a component that doesn't know about the whole application state but shows one piece—the picture.
 Similarly, because it doesn't know how the application works, it can not directly dispatch state updates.
-Rather, when responding to mouse events, it calls a callback provided by the code that created it, which will handle the application-specific parts.
+Rather, when responding to pointer events, it calls a callback provided by the code that created it, which will handle the application-specific parts.